Back to Good News

 Augusta Restaurants Join the Surplus Food Movement

 Every night in the Augusta-Hallowell corridor, restaurants close their kitchens with food still on the line.
-Until recently, most of it went in the trash.
-Now, a growing movement of local business owners is proving there's a better way — one that feeds neighbors, reduces waste, and saves money on taxes.
+Most of it goes in the trash — but it doesn't have to.
+There's a better way, one that feeds neighbors, reduces waste, and saves money on taxes.

 The legal protections are clear: the Bill Emerson Good Samaritan Food Donation Act shields donors from liability when food is donated in good faith.
 And the tax benefits are real: under IRC Section 170(e)(3), businesses can deduct up to twice the cost basis of donated food inventory — potentially saving thousands of dollars per year.